 Cigars are more complex than they may seem at first glance and are crafted using different types of tobacco leaves.
 There are some cigars in which all the tobaccos that make up their blend come from the same country, but in others, the blend is a well curated mix of tobaccos from different parts of the world.
 Normally, they also contain tobacco leaves from leaf primings of the tobacco plant (known as volado, seco, viso, ligero, medio tiempo or corona) or that have germinated from different seeds.

-Given this, it should be noted that the cigar is made up of three main parts:
+Given this, it should be noted that the cigar is made up of three main elements:

 The binder: this tobacco is the first leaf layer that wraps the filler to hold it together.
 Another of its functions is to shape the cigar so that it is straight and of good smoking quality.
 However, it is also another part that provides aromas, flavours and notes to the smoke.
 It also helps the combustion of the cigar.